29 Hard English Words and Phrases with Definitions, Examples and Tips to Remember Them

-The key to understanding this phrase is the word throw, or the sometimes-used synonym “toss.”
+The key to understanding this verb phrase is the word “throw,” or the sometimes-used synonym “toss.”
 When you throw something, you are moving it away from yourself.
-That’s why throwing something out can mean to throw it into the garbage, or to throw it into the air for others to hear.

-Meaning #1: To dispose of something, to put something in the garbage.
+Meaning #1: To dispose of or put something in the garbage.

 I threw out my old socks because they had holes in them.

-Meaning #2: To suggest, to bring out a new idea.
+Meaning #2: To suggest or bring out a new idea.

-When we had our brainstorming meeting, I threw out some new ideas that the boss liked.
+When we had our meeting, I threw out some new ideas that the boss liked.

-I didn’t hear my alarm when it went off this morning, so I was late to work.
+I didn’t hear my alarm go off this morning, so I was late to work.

 Before we had electricity, many things worked through gears.
 You had to wind up the gears to keep them running (the past tense is wound up).
-That’s why when someone is wound up (adjective), it’s like someone moved their gears to get them excited.
+That is why when someone is wound up (adjective), it is like someone moved their gears to get them excited.